defold/doc/docs/en/manuals/application-lifecycle.md

 ![Post Update](images/application_lifecycle/post_init.png)

 This pass carries out message delivery, actual factory game object spawning, and object deletion.
 Note that the `Post Update` pass includes a "dispatch messages" sequence that not only delivers queued messages, but also processes messages sent to collection proxies.
-Any subsequent proxy updates (enable, disable, loading, and mark for unloading) are performed during those steps.
+Any subsequent proxy updates (enable, disable, init, final, loading, and mark for unloading) are performed during those steps.

 It is entirely possible to load a [collection proxy](/manuals/collection-proxy) during `init()`, ensure all its contained objects are initialized, and then unload the collection through the proxy - all this before the first component `update()` is called, i.e. before the engine has left the initialization stage and entered the update loop: